pusher/pusher-websocket-dotnet/README.md

 }
 ```

+#### Changed in the GenericPresenceChannel class

+The signature of the `MemberRemoved` delegate has changed from `MemberRemovedEventHandler MemberRemoved` to `MemberRemovedEventHandler<T> MemberRemoved`.
+This addresses issue #35.

 #### Removed from the GenericPresenceChannel class

 Removed the public property `ConcurrentDictionary<string, T> Members`.
 Use `GetMembers()` instead.

+#### Removed from the ConnectionState enum

+Six states remain simplifying the state change model:
+* Uninitialized
+* Connecting - Unimplemented state change in SDK version 1
+* Connected - Unimplemented state change in SDK version 1
+* Disconnecting
+* Disconnected
+* WaitingToReconnect

+These states have been removed:
+* Initialized
+* NotConnected
+* AlreadyConnected
+* ConnectionFailed
+* DisconnectionFailed

+#### Added to the ErrorCodes enum

+Error codes less than 5000 remain the same.
+These are the error codes you can get from the Pusher server.

+Error codes 5000 and above have been added for Client SDK detected errors.
+Almost all of these codes can be associated with a new exception class that derives from `PusherException`.

 ## License